 Botulinum toxin type A is a neurotoxin that decreases the release of acetylcholine from sympathetic nerves serving eccrine glands.
 Injected directly into the axillae, palms, or forehead, botulinum toxin inhibits sweating for about 5 months depending on dose.
 Of note, botulinum toxin is approved by the U.S. Food and Drug Administration only for axillary hyperhidrosis and may not be covered by insurance for other sites of hyperhidrosis.
 Complications include local muscle weakness and headache.
 Injections are effective but painful and expensive, and treatment must be repeated 2 to 3 times per year.

-A microwaved-based device (eg, miraDry®) heats and subsequently permanently destroys sweat glands.
+A microwave-based devicecan heat and subsequently permanently destroy sweat glands.
 Patients may benefit from two treatments at least 3 months apart.

 Surgery is indicated if more conservative treatments fail.
 Patients with axillary sweating can be treated with surgical excision of axillary sweat glands through open dissection or by liposuction (the latter appears to have lower morbidity).
 Patients with palmar sweating can be treated with endoscopic transthoracic sympathectomy.
 The potential morbidity of surgery must be considered, especially in sympathectomy.
 Potential complications include phantom sweating (a sensation of sweating in the absence of sweating), compensatory hyperhidrosis (increased sweating in untreated parts of the body), gustatory sweating, neuralgia, and Horner syndrome Horner Syndrome Horner syndrome is ptosis, miosis, and anhidrosis due to dysfunction of cervical sympathetic output.
 (See also Overview of the Autonomic Nervous System.)
 Horner syndrome results when the cervical... read more .
 Compensatory hyperhidrosis is most common after endoscopic transthoracic sympathectomy, developing in up to 80% of patients, and can be disabling and far worse than the original problem.